-Level II armor is typically soft armor, meaning it is composed of woven or fibrous materials such as Kevlar, Twaron, Dyneema, and others.
-Level II is designed to protect from 9x19MM FMJ travelling at 1175 feet per second and .357 Magnum Jacketed Soft Point travelling at 1400 feet per second.
-Level II is usually very flexible and comfortable to wear, at least relative to what one might consider “comfortable” when wearing body armor.
-Level II armor can typically withstand multiple spaced hits but you should always verify multi-hit capability and threat specific stopping power with any model, level, or brand of armor!
+Level II armor is typically soft body armor, meaning it is composed of woven or fibrous materials such as Kevlar, Twaron, Dyneema, and others.
+Level II is designed to protect from 9x19MM FMJ traveling at 1175 feet per second and .357 Magnum Jacketed Soft Point traveling at 1400 feet per second.
+Level II is usually very flexible and comfortable to wear, at least relative to what one might consider “comfortable” when wearing soft body armor.
+Level II soft body armor can typically withstand multiple spaced hits but you should always verify multi-hit capability and threat specific stopping power with any model, level, or brand of armor!

-Level III-A is next in line.
-This rating is meant to stop .44 Magnum Jacketed Hollow Points travelling at 1400 feet per second.
-Like level II armor, level III-A is usually of the soft variety but rigid armor plates can also be found with a III-A rating.
+Level IIIA is next in line.
+This rating is meant to stop .44 Magnum Jacketed Hollow Points traveling at 1400 feet per second.
+Like level II armor, level III-A is usually of the soft body armor variety but rigid armor plates can also be found with a III-A rating.
 These are sometimes referred to as ‘speed plates’, since they offer one of the lightest possible solutions while sacrificing some of the coverage area that you would normally find in soft armor rigs.
-As of this writing, there is an NIJ certification program for III-A soft armor but not for III-A rigid plates.
+As of this writing, there is an NIJ certification program for III-A soft body armor but not for III-A rigid plates

 Level III on the NIJ’s level system is where we enter the world of rifle plates, sometimes referred to as hard inserts.
 Level III plates are designed to stop six spaced hits of 7.62X51MM NATO (Full Metal Jacket) travelling at 2,750 feet per second.
 This is roughly equivalent to the common .308 Winchester hunting round.
 With all NIJ armor ratings, it is important to know and understand that a plate rated to stop a particular threat may not stop a bullet that is smaller caliber.
 In fact, there are situations where a bullet travelling slower might penetrate some armor types while the same bullet at a higher speed may not.
 Issues like this are what can make selecting armor more difficult but buying a product without fully understanding its true capabilities is even worse.